shivam24161/react-quiz-app/README.md

 ## Usage

-You can checkout this app by clicking on below link:
+You can checkout this app by clicking on this link:
 (https://quizbyshivam.netlify.app)

 ## Reference